 Today’s session was supposed to be in two weeks time, but I had to bring it forward after having a tough few weeks mentally since the last session.
 She was kind enough to allow the session to be today; I’m so thankful.

 I have a sense this session could be rather intense, but than, in the past I’ve thought that and they’ve turned out to peaceful, so who knows.

 I’ve done a lot of thinking since suffering that transgender abuse.
-I worked out, over a six week period, and having been out a total of eight times, I’d suffered five occasions of abuse in various forms.
+I worked out that over a six week period, having been out a total of eight times as Sophie, I’ve suffered five occasions of abuse in various forms.

 I’m not sure I can handle anymore at the moment, so I’ve stepped back a bit.
-Maybe it’s fear based, maybe I’m scared, but that’s what I feel I need to do right now, so that’s what I’ve done; I always follow my heart.
+Maybe it’s fear, but that’s what I feel I need to do right now, so that’s what I’ve done; I always follow my heart.